An article on the different types and sizes of RUBI trowels and a short description on how to choose the right one.

 Do not forget the main principles

 In general, the larger the tile, the larger the size of the trowel used.
 It is always better to use a larger dimension than you would actually need.
-A little more glue under the tiles is perfectly permissible, while an insufficient amount of glue is unacceptable.
+A little more adhesive under the tiles is perfectly permissible, while an insufficient amount of adhesive is unacceptable.

 The use of a trowel with square or U-shaped teeth is a personal choice of the tiler.
-Although it is easier to achieve the desired adhesive coverage using U teeth, you must use a larger size of trowel teeth to achieve the same thickness of adhesive bed.
-But with vertical tiling, it’s sometimes more difficult because the adhesive bed created with smaller square teeth rather than larger U teeth will hold up on the wall.
+Although it is easier to achieve the desired adhesive coverage using U teeth, you must use a larger trowel tooth size to achieve the same thickness of adhesive bed.
+But with vertical tiling, this is sometimes more difficult because an adhesive bed created with smaller square teeth is more likely to last on the wall than one created with larger U teeth.

 We have briefly explained what types of trowels you can use for tiling, how to choose the right size of trowel and its teeth to make the tiling process well done, durable and time-efficient at the same time.
-Of course, it also depends on the materials used, the quality of the tiles, the adhesive used, the mixer, the levelling system, the various accessories and last but not least on your skill and experience.
+Of course, it also depends a lot on the materials used, the quality of the tiles, the adhesive used, the mixer, the levelling system, the various accessories and, last but not least, your skill and experience.

 This article was written in collaboration with www.profiobkladac.sk.